 - And last, but not least, CMO Beaver brings it to Bridget’s attention that “who else could cope with that volume of skills?”
 He points out that it takes a bit of a superhero to be able to put commerciality, psychology, technology, analytics, creativity and a host of other talents in the mixing bowl and turn it into customer preference and profit.
 Like other B2B marketers, Bridget isn’t, in fact, a failure.
 Indeed, she is actually frikkin’ Wonder Woman.

 With Bridget’s sense of achievement, career-development and self-belief back on track, the B2B marketing world looks optimistic once again.
 Bridge returns back to her normal, confident self.
-Daniel Beaver – alas – also soon returns to his normal misogynist self.
-Pearls of wisdom delivered, he insalubriously suggests a pearl neckla… CUT.
+Daniel Beaver – alas – also soon returns to his normal misogynist ways.
+Pearls of wisdom delivered, the absolute disgrace of a man insalubriously suggests a pearl ne… CUT.
 CUT.
 CUT.
 Who wrote that?
 Sack the writer.
 This B2B movie was meant to have a family-friendly rating.

 It is no surprise to me that some B2B marketers feel nervous about the ever-increasing proliferation of skills they need to master (or at least to have a basic grasp of) in order to succeed.
 It strikes me there are two ways to get on top of this… Either wait for someone else to give you the skills you need, or go out and get them on your own.